-It was near bedtime and my four-and-a-half year old twin daughters and I were headed for home at the end of a very long day long day when I spotted it – a brand new playground with bright green accents, shimmering like a mirage in the distance.
+It was near bedtime and my four-and-a-half year old twin daughters and I were headed for home at the end of a very long day long day when I spotted it – a playground with bright green accents, shimmering like a mirage in the distance.

 “Let’s just drive by and take a peek.”
 I said, kidding no one – not even myself.
 “Look at that merry-go-round!” one of my girls replied.

 It went without saying – we stopped to play.

 The playground at John McCrie Douglas Park is outstanding.
 First of all it’s huge.
 It has tons of equipment for kids of all ages, spread out in a vast area – and it’s entirely based in woodchips.

 The toddler park is a riot!
 Even at 4.5, both my girls spent the bulk of their time there.
 We loved the tiny, bright green playhouse – particularly the adorable accessories, like its red tulips and yellow beehive, and the fun features like the turnstile that lets you select which critter is visiting your tree! (the opposite side, inside the playhouse, allows you to choose a pet for your house!)

 Just beyond the playhouse is an interactive gas station with fuel pumps on chains and a two-seater, spring mounted fire truck, but our real obsession was the music station.